canonical/snapcraft/docs/revisions.rst

 Revisions
 =========

-A snap’s *revision* is a number assigned automatically by the :term:`Snap Store` with each snap upload, giving each snap binary a unique identity within, and across, its `channels <https://snapcraft.io/docs/channels>`__.
+A snap’s *revision* is a number assigned automatically by the :term:`Snap Store` with each snap upload, giving each snap binary a unique identity within, and across, its :term:`channels`.

 The revision number increments with each new upload.
 But this number is arbitrary, and only used to differentiate between uploads.